 Easing the lockdown - Life back to 'normal'?

 Some aspects of life have resumed normality, with some very obvious changes.
-For most, with an added fear or awareness that the virus is still out there and we are all very much vulnerable to becoming ill.
+For most, with an added awareness that the virus is still out there and we are all very much vulnerable to becoming ill.
 None of us really know if we or our loved ones have had it and recovered and even it we have, we will still be thinking of the bigger picture and a sense of doing our bit to limit the spread.

 Some are reliving a denial stage where, if not yet directly impacted by the virus, some may find it hard to accept the reality or severity of the situation.
 This may leave us confused and detached.